Spirit Meter Media Release – FAQs

 - Exactly where will the profits from the Spirit Meter go?

-Fifty per cent of Spirit Pharmaceuticals’ share of profits from sales of the test strips will go directly to programs that help educate and control diabetes, including in Indigenous communities
+A share of Spirit Pharmaceuticals’ profits from sales of test strips will go directly to programs that help educate and control diabetes in communities.

 - Will the profits for diabetes education be dedicated to anything specific?